Surviving 9/11 was 'just the first piece of the journey'

 She couldn’t multitask anymore.
 Remarks that used to bother her stirred no reaction.
 She was functioning, but through a fog that took more than a year to lift.

 Bouchat eventually felt that she needed to talk about 9/11.
-The Springfield, New Jersey, resident now leads tours for the 9/11 Tribute Museum.
+The Springfield, New Jersey, resident has now led about 500 tours for the 9/11 Tribute Museum (it’s separate from the larger National September 11 Memorial & Museum).

+Bruce Powers has traveled from Alexandria, Virginia, to lead Tribute Museum tours, too.
+And every Sept.
+11, the 82-year-old repeats his seven-mile (11 km) walk home from the Pentagon after the attack that killed 184 people, 10 of whom he knew.

 For a time after 9/11, Police Department Officer Mark DeMarco replayed the what-ifs in his mind.
 If he’d gone right instead of left.
 A bit earlier.
 Or later.